Quasisymmetric embeddings of slit Sierpi\'nski carpets: Dyadic Slit Carpets

 \subsection{Metric carpets}

-The classical Sierpi\'nski carpet $\mathbb{S}_{1/3}$ is the subset of the plane obtained as follows.
-Divide the unit square $[0,1]^2$ into nine congruent squares of side-length $1/3$ with disjoint interiors, and let $E_1$ be the closed set obtained by removing the interior of the middle square from $[0,1]^2$.
-Continuing by induction, assume that for $i\geq 1$ the set $E_i$ has been constructed and is a union of finitely many closed and essentially disjoint squares with sidelength $1/3^i$.
-Dividing each such square in $E_i$ into $9$ subsquares and removing the interiors of middle squares produces the set $E_{i+1}\subset E_i.$ Finally the classical Sierpi\'nski carpet $\mathbb{S}_{1/3}$ is defined as the infinite intersection $\cap_{i\in I} E_i.$
+The classical Sierpi\'nski carpet $\mathbb{S}_{1/3}$ is the subset of the plane obtained as follows: Divide the unit square $[0,1]^2$ into nine congruent squares of side-length $1/3$ with disjoint interiors, and let $E_1$ be the closed set obtained by removing the interior of the middle square from $[0,1]^2$.
+Assume that for $i\geq 1$ the set $E_i$ has been constructed and is a union of finitely many closed squares with sidelength $1/3^i$ (and disjoint interiors).
+Dividing each such square in $E_i$ into $9$ subsquares and removing the interiors of middle squares produces the set $E_{i+1}\subset E_i.$ The classical Sierpi\'nski carpet $\mathbb{S}_{1/3}$ is defined as the compact set $\cap_{i\in I} E_i.$

-We say a metric space $X$ is a \emph{metric carpet} if it is homeomorphic to $\mathbb{S}_{1/3}$.
-The following classical theorem of Whyburn \cite{Whyburn} characterizes the subsets of the plane which are homeomorphic to the classical Sierpi\'nski carpet.
+The following theorem of Whyburn \cite{Whyburn} characterizes the subsets of the sphere which are homeomorphic to $\mathbb{S}_{1/3}$.

-\begin{theorem}[Whyburn] Suppose $D_i \subset \mathbb{S}^2, \ i \geq 0$, is a sequence of topological disks satisfying the conditions: \begin{enumerate} \item $\overline{D_i} \cap \overline{D_j} = \emptyset, \ \textrm{for} \ i \neq j.$ \item $\diam(D_i) \to 0, \ \textrm{as} \ i \to \infty.$ \item $\overline{(\bigcup_i D_i)}=\mathbb{S}^2.$ \end{enumerate}
+\begin{theorem}[Whyburn] Suppose $D_i \subset \mathbb{S}^2, \ i \geq 0$, is a sequence of topological disks satisfying the conditions: \begin{enumerate} \item $\overline{D_i} \cap \overline{D_j} = \emptyset, \ \textrm{for} \ i \neq j,$ \item $\diam(D_i) \to 0, \ \textrm{as} \ i \to \infty,$ \item $\overline{(\bigcup_i D_i)}=\mathbb{S}^2.$ \end{enumerate}

 Then the compact set $\mathbb{S}^2 \backslash \bigcup_i D_i$ is homeomorphic to the standard Sierpi\'nski carpet $\mathbb{S}_{1/3}$. \end{theorem}

 If $X$ is a metric carpet then a topological circle $\g\subset X$ is called a \emph{peripheral circle} if $X\setminus \g$ is connected, i.e., $\g$ is a non-separating curve in $X$.
 From Whyburn's theorem it follows that $\g\subset X$ is a non-separating curve if and only if there is a homeomorphism mapping $X$ to $\mathbb{S}_{1/3}$ and $\g$ to the boundary of one of the complementary domains of $\mathbb{S}_{1/3}$ in the plane.